 - Login into the StackPath Control Portal

-- Select the WAF Tab and the desired Site from the drop-down menu
+- Select Sites from the left-hand menu bar and the desired Site from the menu

-- After selecting the Site, paste the Reference ID into the Security Events search bar
+- Paste the Reference ID into the Security Events search bar

 (This will display all requests with matching Reference IDs, to assist with finding patterns in requests)